Pistachio Ice Cream

 Ingredient Notes

-- 35% Whipping Cream—Sometimes called heavy cream, whipping cream is the best for classic ice cream creaminess.
+- 35% Whipping Cream: Also called heavy cream, this is the creamy base of the ice cream.

 Ingredient Substitutions